finos/common-domain-model/documentation/source/documentation.rst

 Function
 --------

-In addition to the product, event and legal agreement data model, the CDM specifies a number of functions that apply to the data model.
-Functions are the building blocks to construct automated processes, and specifying them in the CDM allows to drive the standardisation of those processes.
+The CDM purpose is to lay the foundation for the standardisation and automation of industry processes.
+These processes are based on *functions* to transform data from inputs into outputs, often combined into a sequence of steps or *workflow*, which is the basis of process automation.
+In addition to the product, event and legal agreement data model, functions are an essential building blocks in the CDM to standardise indutry processes.

 There are two types of functions in the CDM.
 They use the *Function Artefact* available in the Rosetta DSL and described as part of the *CDM Modelling Artefacts* section of the documentation: